Ron472/cobot_visualisation/README.md

 catkin_make
 ```
 # Running a demo (simulation):
-With simulated object detection and a static robot.
+With "simulated" object detection and a static robot.
+The object_publisher_node will provide objects for the distance node.
+Run the following commands in seperate terminals:
 ```
 roslaunch cobot_visualisation ur5_demo
 rosrun cobot_visualisation object_publisher_node